wtto1206/HATE-SALVINI/README.md

 - `/notebooks`: contains a notebook with the whole workflow

+- `/outputs`: contains the outputs of the scripts

 - `/report`: project report and LaTeX code

-- `/requirements`: contains the requirements.txt file

 - `/scripts`: contains the workflow but in scripts

 # How To Run

-Install runtime requirements in `/requirements`.
+Install runtime **requirements.txt** file.
 Run either **entire_workflow.ipyn** in /notebooks or the scripts in `/scripts` (extract_tweets.py > topic_modleing.py > frequency_distribution.py > sentiment_and_emotion_classification.py)

 # License